peterbecker/configuration/README.md

 </dependency>
 ```

-If you want to use annotations for your configuration interfaces you need this dependency:
+If you want to use annotations for your configuration interfaces you need this dependency.
+This is implied by the parser
+dependency above, you need the explicit dependency only if you want to use the annotations in a library that does not
+depend on the parser.

 ```
 <dependency>